wkolean/dot-game/README.md

 The game was supposed to take a few hours to build, and I suspect they expected the solution to use the dom.
 Since I was spending my free time on this excercise, I thought it would be fun to use this as an excuse to learn more about canvas, so for my solution, the game is rendered in a canvas element.

 I'm pretty happy with the results, but didn't receive any feedback on my solution, which they said means it passed.
+[Play the game](https://wkolean.github.io/dot-game/).

 ## Requirements
 * [Node](https://nodejs.org) >= 8